 - Daikon-shima is a lagoon island formed by volcanic ash thousands of years ago and is hence the perfect place for peonies and Korean ginseng.
 Yuushien Garden is amazing in full bloom, with two annual viewing seasons.

-Festival: The Month of the Gods – known across Japan, though, as the Month of No Gods, Izumo is where they are believed to congregate for the 10th month, with festivals to welcome, entertain and see them off—check dates as it is often held during the last week of November.
+The 10th month of the lunar calendar is known in Izumo as the The Month of the Gods (though, it’s known across Japan as the Month of No Gods).
+This is where it is believed the gods congregate during that time.
+It is celebrated with festivals to welcome, entertain and see them off.
+Check event dates as it is often held during the last week of November.

-Food: Izumo soba is made using the husks of the grain, giving it an earthier flavor and is not dipped into the accompanying sauce, as you pour it over instead.
+Izumo soba is made using the husks of the grain, giving it an earthier flavor.
+You pour the accompanying sauce over the noodles instead of dipping.

 Okayama – 岡山県